Ibrahim Iskandar of Johor: Sultan of Johor (2010–present)

 In August 2015, Sultan Ibrahim decreed that the name of Kulaijaya district be reverted to its former name of Kulai.
-He also decreed that Nusajaya be renamed to Iskandar Puteri, as well as renaming Ledang District to Tangkak District.
+He also decreed Nusajaya to be renamed to Iskandar Puteri, as well as renaming Ledang District to Tangkak District.

-Ban on vape

-Sultan Ibrahim issued a decree banning vape in Johor effective 1 January 2016.
-The purposes of the ban is for the sake of the health of the Johor state residents.
+Sultan Ibrahim issued a decree banning vaping in Johor effective 1 January 2016.
+The purposes of the ban was for the sake of the health of the residents of Johor.
 Kelantan and Terengganu followed soon after.